chmouel/github-issue-cli/README.md

-This is will open your editor (whatever you specified in $EDITOR or vim if not) where the first line would be the title and the third line will be the body of the issue, it will be setup as markdown mode, so you can have all the nice thing of the mode with your editor.
+This is will open your editor (whatever you specified in $EDITOR or vim if not) where the first line would be the title and the third line will be the body of the issue.

+If you are in vim or emacs the buffer/file will be setup with the markdown mode.
 Note that the first line is the title and it start from the third line.
+Every lines that starts with a # will be ignored

 You can add labels in there separated by comma like so :